core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 5, the client also verifies the counter signature using the public key of the server from the associated Recipient Context.
 In case of success, the client also records the received Recipient ID ('kid') as included in a successfully verified response to the request.

-* Additionally, if the Recipient Context was generated for the first time upon receiving this response and the message does not verify successfully, the client MAY discard the Recipient Context.
+* Additionally, if the used Recipient Context was created upon receiving this response and the message is not verified successfully, the client MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, would prevent attackers from overloading the client's storage and creating processing overhead on the client.

 TBD: kid list must be deleted when the token is discarded.